Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Tadhg delivers a superlative level of conspiracy theory pushing and animosity that isn’t easy to find among Western anti-Israel leftists.
 His cocktail of rable-rousing conspiracy theory endorsement and classic but highly reliable Israel villification offers a ready made formula to offset reason and stimulate anti-Isreal ire.

-Is Hickey On The Iranian Payroll Or Does He Just Have A Lot Of Time For This?
+Is Hickey On The Iranian Payroll Or Does He Just Have A Lot Of Time For This Stuff?

 Hickey Routinely Goes Where Other Antisemites Are Too Smart To Venture

-Beyond curiosity in the weirdness of his journey borne partially out of our shared roots in Cork, I’ve also come to regard Tadhg as a kind of bellweather for the broader phenomenon of what I and many in the pro-Israel camp have come to call the phenomenon of “unmasking” - by which individuals whose animus of Israel was motivated by anti-Semitism (and I underscore - I do not suggest that that is all or even most of that group) eventually reveals itself to be frank antisemitism.
+Another reason that I find it interesting to watch Tadhg when there’s virtually no other Israel-hater I would bother with: I’ve come to regard him as a useful bellweather for the broader phenomenon of what I and many in the pro-Israel camp have come to call the phenomenon of “unmasking” - by which individuals whose animus of Israel was motivated by anti-Semitism (and I underscore - I do not suggest that that is all or even most of that group) eventually reveals itself to be frank antisemitism.

 This has import far beyond the narrow context of Hickey and Ireland and is a matter of major interest to the Jewish world at large.